runemadsen/ok-go/README.md

 4. `git add .; git commit -m 'adding compiled assets and dependencies'`
 5. `git push heroku master`

-You need to migrate the DB also:

-1. `heroku run goose -env production up`

 The `gulp deploy:prepare` task runs a few tasks to compile and minify the assets for production, as well as update th godep dependencies.

 Keep in mind